 I’ve known Al and (less well) Tipper Gore since the early 1980s, and always thought that their marriage was the quirky, unstable leftover of their youths in the capital.
 Gore was as “federal” as you could get, the princely son of a senator living at the Fairfax Hotel and commuting up Massaschusetts Avenue to prep school at St. Albans.
 Tipper was all local, the fun-loving daughter or a well-to-do Arlington, Va ., businessman.

 Also?
 When the Gores hosted Halloween parties over the years, Fineman “didn’t think [they] were enjoying themselves in the heavy armor of costumes.”
-So…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+So…Liz Cox Barrett is a writer at CJR.